Rev. Masinelli, Anthony

 While my educational background is in plant science and public administration, in 2018 I was blessed with the opportunity to come be a part of the Grace family and spend more time with my children.
 I enjoy coming to school each day getting to know all the kiddos.
 I also love to help out in the Grace Giving Garden!

 Hello from the school librarian!
-I have been at Grace for over 20 years and have taught everything from 4th grade, handchimes and recorders, 7/8 confirmation classes and now the library classes, leading the Washington DC trip, running the Scholastic Book Fair and each summer directing Camp Invention.
+I have been at Grace for over 20 years and have taught everything from 4th grade, handbells and recorders, 7/8th Confirmation classes and now the library classes, leading the Washington DC trips, running the Scholastic Book Fairs and each summer directing Camp Invention.
 Grace has been my Utah family for many years and I am honored to still be a part of it.

 What We Believe